Jump to Content

 Yulie Kwon Kim

-VP, Product Management, Workspace Platform
+VP, Product - Workspace

 Google Workspace is launching 3rd party smart chips in Docs plus new integrations and APIs for Meet, Chat and Spaces for using 3rd party apps in GWS.